 Whiplash: Neck Strain

-One of the most common neck injuries in a collision results from whiplash.
-Whiplash is a form of muscle strain or tear that results from pulling or contracting the muscles suddenly or too far.
+One of the most common neck injuries in collisions results from whiplash.
+A whiplash injury is a form of muscle strain or tears that results from pulling or contracting the muscles suddenly or too far.

-Once you begin to feel pain, you will likely experience other common symptoms of whiplash, including:
+Once you begin to feel pain, you will likely experience other common symptoms of whiplash associated disorders (WAD), including:

 - Shoulder pain or stiffness